ONLYOFFICE/build_tools/develop/README.md

 **Note**: Docker Desktop does not start automatically after installation.
 You should manually start the **Docker Desktop** application.

+**Note**: If you have problems running Docker Desktop with the "Use WSL 2 instead of Hyper-V" installation option, try reinstalling it without this option.

 ### Linux or macOS

 You need the latest